-- 1. Off-site REC procurement is only applicable for projects meeting energy saving ≥60%.
-REC's must be generated in Singapore through renewables deployed within Singapore. - 2.
-GM: 2021 includes other sustainable requirement regulated by other agencies including BCA's Building Control (Environmental Sustainability) Regulations 2008 and Building Control (Environmental Sustainability Measures for Existing Buildings) Regulation 2013.
+1. Off-site REC procurement is only applicable for ZE projects meeting energy saving ≥60% but not PE projects.
+REC's must be generated in Singapore through renewables deployed within Singapore.
+Please refer to Definition and Abbreviations section for SLE, ZE and PE.

+2. GM: 2021 includes other sustainable requirement regulated by other agencies including BCA's Building Control (Environmental Sustainability) Regulations 2008 and Building Control (Environmental Sustainability Measures for Existing Buildings) Regulation 2013.
 Meeting these regulated requirements would have deemed meeting at least 50 GM points.
-Refer to Annex 1. - 3.
-Building projects that are subject to the Government Land sales, it is a mandatory requirement to also meet the Building Control (Environmental Sustainability) Regulations 2008 before Green Mark certification could be conferred. - 4.
-Gold rating is only applicable to projects applying for GM: 2021 In Operation
+Refer to Annex 1.
+3. Building projects that are subject to the Government Land sales, it is mandatory to meet the Building Control (Environmental Sustainability) Regulations 2008 before Green Mark certification could be conferred.

+4. Gold rating is only applicable to projects applying for GM: 2021 In Operation